Dictionary » Nouns » Faith – Meaning, Definition, Synonyms and Antonyms

 Faith – Meaning, Definition, Synonyms and Antonyms

-The word ‘Faith’ (Noun) describes a strong belief or trust in something or someone.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Faith’ correctly in sentences.
+The word ‘Faith’ (noun) means strong belief or trust in someone or something, often even when there is no hard proof.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘faith’ in sentences.

 Faith Explained in Depth

-A complete and detailed guide to the word ‘Faith’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Faith’ including meaning, definition, examples, etymology, synonyms, and antonyms, with clear usage for everyday, professional, and religious contexts.

 Meanings of Faith

 Faith means having a strong belief, trust, or confidence in someone or something.
-It often implies a sense of unwavering conviction, even without tangible proof.
-Faith can refer to religious beliefs, trust in a person, confidence in a system, or optimism about the future.
+It often suggests unwavering conviction, especially when outcomes are uncertain.
+Faith can describe religious beliefs, trust in a person, confidence in a plan or system, or optimism about the future.

 Definition

 Faith is a noun that means complete trust or confidence in someone or something.
-It also refers to a strong religious belief or conviction.
-Having faith often means believing in something that cannot be seen or proven, but that you trust deeply in your heart or mind.
+It can also refer to a strong religious belief or conviction.
+Having faith often means believing in something that cannot be fully seen or proven, while still choosing to trust it in your heart, mind, or actions.

 Etymology

-The word “faith” comes from the Latin word fides, meaning “trust, belief, or confidence,” which evolved into Old French feid and Middle English feith.
-It has been associated with loyalty and trustworthiness since medieval times.
+The word “faith” comes from the Latin word fides, meaning “trust, belief, or confidence,” which developed into Old French feid and Middle English feith.
+In English, it has long carried ideas related to loyalty and trustworthiness, and it remains a common term for belief systems and personal assurance.

 Example Sentences